ecoen66/merakicat/README.md

     ```
 In addition to these settings, various debugs and a choice of PDF vs. DOCX report format can be enabled in the mc_user_info.py file.

-1. This app can be run either as a Webex Teams bot or as a standalone command line program.
-To run it as a bot, just start it without any parameters:
+1. This app can be run either as a Webex Teams Bot or as a standalone command line program.
+To run it as a Bot, just start it without any parameters:

     ```
     cd src/merakicat